 Marketing to Millennial Parents Means Embracing Content Marketing

 In the digital age, modern consumers connect with brands on a variety of different platforms.
 That is even more heightened for consumers in the Millennial generation.
 According to the 2014 Nielson study, When Screens Collide: Viewer Behaviors in Multi-Screen Environments, 92 percent of Millennials surveyed used a smartphone or tablet while watching TV and 47 percent used those devices to access content related to what they were watching on TV.
 What does this constant connection mean for marketers?
 Continue reading

 When we think about Millennials, the first things that come to mind are Facebook, Instagram, Twitter – social media in general – selfies, celebrity gossip, unemployment, student loan debt…and so much more.
 What probably does not come to mind right off the bat is parenthood.
-However, Millennials are quickly becoming the largest generation in the United States and one in four of those Millennials are already parents.
+However, Millennials are quickly becoming the largest generation in the United States and one in four of those Millennials are already parents, and as parents like to go outside with their children, parent and child parking bay markings are really important for them.
 Continue reading

 If you could only shop at one store for the rest of your life, would you pick Amazon, Walmart, or Target?

 Did you answer Walmart?